 All of the wines at Bodega Vulcano are officially certified as Vegan, due to their type of clarification and filtration processes.
 They are the only winery on Lanzarote with this certification.

 Martinon started producing wine in 2006, aspart of a family love affair with the unique vineyards of La Geria.
 This artisan project aims to produce exceptional wines that represent the authenticity and personality of La Geria,while also showcasing innovation.
 The Blanc de Noirs for example was the first wine of its style produced on the Island.

 Now owned by Eduardo Martinon (Jnr), thanks to his sister Carmen the wines have been collecting many awards on a national and international scale over recent years.

-The building where Rubicon now stands is the oldest of the world famous La Geria wine region.
-The land, building and close-by chapel are the remains of the country house know as “La Geria” that gave the region its name and predates the volcanic eruptions of Timanfaya.
+The building where Rubicon stands is the oldest of the world famous La Geria wine region.
+The land, building and close-by chapel are the remains of the country house known as “La Geria” that gave the region its name and predates the volcanic eruptions of Timanfaya.

 Between 1730 and 1736, the estate fell victim to Lanzarote’s worst period of volcanic eruptions, leaving it completely covered in volcanic ash.
 Luckily, they were able to dig up parts of the premises and the chapel itself, which to this day remains in its original state.
 It is said that there, in 1735, the famous cultivation of La Geria first began.
 Thanks to this, it’s home to some of the oldest vines in la Geria.